Minimal Intervention Shared Control with Guaranteed Safety under Non-Convex Constraints: Introduction

 Our main contributions are as follows.
-First, developing a control framework that guarantees feasibility and strict constraint satisfaction by integrating an offline-computed \gls{cis} into a single-step \gls{cocp}.
-Second, reformulating the \gls{cocp} as a \gls{miqp} to handle non-convex constraints through binary variables and enhancing computational efficiency with sparse matrix implementation.
-Third, we validate the framework with an extensive large-scale user study involving 66 participants, marking the first study of its kind at this scale in shared control research.
-The study demonstrates reductions in user workload, increases in trust, preservation of control authority, consistent satisfaction of safety constraints, and improved task performance.
+First, we develop our framework by integrating offline-computed \glspl{cis} into a single-step \gls{cocp}, reformulated as a \gls{miqp} to handle non-convex constraints.
+Second, we validate its effectiveness against our hypotheses through a large-scale user study with 66 participants—the first of its kind at this scale in shared control research.
+The study shows reduced workload, increased trust, preserved control authority, satisfied safety constraints, and improved performance.
+Finally, we validate the method on a robotic manipulator, where the controller maintains feasibility under bounded disturbances and ensures collision-free operation\footnote{Supplementary material and code are available at: \url{https://version.aalto.fi/gitlab/irobotics/CAAC}}.